crunchy-devops/jenkins-pic/README.md

 ## If you lost your password,  jenkins is secure so you must recreate the default user
 Go to jenkins
-Got to portainer and select jenkins-pic_jenkins_1
+Go to portainer and select jenkins-pic_jenkins_1
 edit /bitnami/jenkins/home/config.xml
 change the ```<useSecurity>true</useSecurity>```
 to